- Floors 1-9: Ordon Fairy Fountain

 Ordon Fairy Fountain

 2nd Floor: Move on to the next room and you’ll find some Keese and some Rats.
-Again, they shouldn’t be very hard to defeat.
-Just keep swinging and you’ll take them out rather quickly.
 To get a good bit at once while taking a little damage, spin-attack them when they’re close.

 3rd Floor: Here you’ll find some Baba Serpents (which are stuck to the ceiling) and Deku Babas.
 Knock the Ceiling Babas down with your Gale Boomerang and jump into the pit to put them in their place.
 Since they’ll be crawling towards you, another well placed spin attack would fix most of them up nicely.